The Myth of Augmented Reality in Manufacturing

 🖥️ Unify your process documentation.

-Before jumping into the digital deep end with augmented reality, look for a software tool that allows you to create, control and distribute digital instructions from one place.
+Before jumping into the digital deep end with augmented reality, look for a software tool that allows you to create, control and distribute digital work instructions from one place.
 This can be tricky, as some tools focus only on distribution when the control and management features really become more important as you scale your efforts.
-Get in the habit of capturing process knowledge where the work is done, on the shop floor.
+Get in the habit of capturing knowledge where the work is done, on the shop floor.
 Include photos and videos of expert workers executing tasks to make passing on valuable knowledge much easier.
 Learn more about how Dozuki enables visual learning, the dominant learning style for workers.

 Ultimately, augmented reality can be a powerful and useful means of presenting information in a new way.
 The factory of the future very well may include frontline workers walking around the floors with smart glasses showing them the way.